AleeRehan/From-Variables-to-Predictions-A-comprehensive-analysis-of-BRFSS-Data./README.md

-# From Variables to Predictions: A comprehensive analysis of BRFSS Data.
+# <center>From Variables to Predictions: A comprehensive analysis of BRFSS Data</center>.
 ## Description:
 This data analytics project explores the realm of stroke risk factors through a detailed examination of the Behavioral Risk Factors and Surveillance System (BRFSS) dataset.
 The project unfolds in three main phases: Exploratory Data Analysis (EDA), Hypothesis Testing, and Logistic Regression.